Alpenlol/FitKit/README.md

 ```

 #### Write Dummy ProductID to .FIT File
 Tampers with the .FIT file and sets a hardcoded (for now) ProductID value.
+Product IDs can be found as a 16-bit integer value in `devices.csv`.
+Pick your favorite one and set `CUSTOM_PRODUCT_ID` in `writer.js` to the corresponding value.
+Result is a new .FIT file (whatever you set `OUTPUT.fit` to).
 ```
 node writer.mjs [INPUT.fit] [OUTPUT.fit]
 ```

+Upload your .FIT file as a manual upload to your favorite fitness tracking social media site for a good time!